-We are excited to announce that new feature layers containing the latest 2013-2017 five-year demographic and housing estimates of the American Community Survey (ACS) are now available within the ArcGIS platform through the ArcGIS Living Atlas of the World.
+We are excited to announce that new feature layers containing the latest 2013-2017 five-year demographic and housing estimates of the American Community Survey (ACS) are now available within the ArcGIS platform through ArcGIS Living Atlas of the World.
 These ready-to-use layers allow instant access to publicly-available, fully documented and ready-to-analyze data sourced directly from the Census API.

-We’ve taken over 70 of the most popular ACS tables, including many of the newly-released Computer Ownership and Internet Connectivity tables, and created feature layers for the Living Atlas of the World.
+We’ve taken over 70 of the most popular ACS tables, including many of the newly-released Computer Ownership and Internet Connectivity tables, and created feature layers for ArcGIS Living Atlas of the World.
 This means all ArcGIS users have access to over 900 attributes of publicly-available data at the state, county, and tract levels.

-Browse the Living Atlas by topic or subject area to discover the layers that are relevant to your work.
+Browse Living Atlas by topic or subject area to discover the layers that are relevant to your work.
 Services include attributes on housing, education, earnings, youth, veterans, marital status, poverty, and much more.
 All the feature services available are available in an ArcGIS Online content group called ACS Current 5-Year Estimates.

 There are two versions of each feature layer: one for boundaries and one for centroids.
 Each and every estimate comes with the associated margin of error.

 The American Community Survey (ACS) is the largest demographic survey conducted by the Census Bureau.
 It enables local officials, community leaders, businesses, and researchers to understand the changes taking place in their communities.
 The ACS is the premier source for detailed population and housing information.
 This data determines how $675 billion dollars in federal and state spending are spent each year, so access to the latest available data is crucial for policy makers, their staff, and their GIS analysts.
 Many government organizations are required by law to use ACS data when doing mandated reporting, applying for grants, and doing analysis on populations.